huangc11/Springboard/proj_17_hadoop_mini/Readme.md

      user/hduser
   - upload souce data ile 'data.csv'

+2. For running  map reduce locally
-2. Login to sandbox as 'hduser', navigate to /home/hduser, create following python scripts by copying and paste (note: uploading the scripts created at Windows may not work): mapper1.py, reducer1.py, mapper2.py, reducer2.py
+Login to sandbox as 'hduser', create folder /home/hduser/mapreduce_autoinc and naviate into it
+1) Create following python scripts by copying and paste (note: uploading the scripts that were created at Windows may not be working): autoinc_mapper1.py autoinc_reducer1.py, autoinc_mapper2.py, autoinc_reducer2.py

+2) Upload  file 'data_carinc.csv' to this folder

 3. At /home/hduser,  create following shell scripts:
   - **map_reduce1.sh**, which includes following content (it will read  hdfs file: /user/hduser/data.csv and write to intermidiate files on hdfs under /user/hduser/output/all_inc)